MDIX-INC-ARCHIVE/mdix-transformation-connectathon33/README.md

 ### API Test (Postman) ###
 #### Prepackaged API Requests ####
 A set of API requests is provided for ease of use.
 From within Postman, click the **Import** button at the top of the left pane and select the file ``Connectathon33.postman_collection.json`` from the root of the directory that was downloaded.
 It will create a "collection" named **Connectathon33**.
-This provides six requests:
+This provides three requests:
 - GET Get
 - POST CDAtoFHIR
 - POST FHIR2CDA
-- POST SBHAtoFHIR
-- POST SBHAtoCDA

 #### Running Postman ####
 The POST requests are used for message transformation.
 For example, to transform a CDA message, click on **GET CDAtoFHIR** from the left pane.